Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 After cloning the BastardKB userspace repository, it is already configured to work with the BastardKB QMK fork - so no need for additional configuration on that side.

-If you created your own keymap, you will need to add it to the list of keympaps to be compiled in `qmk.json`, for example:
+If you created your own keymap, you will need to add it to the list of keymaps to be compiled in `qmk.json`, for example:

 ```shell
 {